Security measurement of a medical communication scheme based on chaos and DNA coding: A precise and concise description of MPPS

-The architecture of MPPS \cite{Ravichandran:DNA:ITN2017} is illustrated in Fig.~\ref{fig:dna_encryption_framework}, specifically, the basic parts of MPPS can be described as follows\footnote{To make the description more concise and complete, some details and symbols in \cite{Ravichandran:DNA:ITN2017} are modified under the precondition its security performance is kept unchanged.}:

-\begin{itemize}[leftmargin=0.3cm] \item \textit{The secret key} is composed of six sets of initial value and control parameter $\{(Y_{{m}}(0), \mu_m)\}_{m=1}^6=\{K_m\}_{m=1}^6$.
-The sub-keys $K_1$, $K_4$, $K_5$ and $K_6$ are the initial values and control parameters of Coupled Logistic-Sine (CLS) map
+The architecture of MPPS designed in \cite{Ravichandran:DNA:ITN2017} is illustrated in Fig.~\ref{fig:dna_encryption_framework}.
+The basic parts of MPPS are described as follows\footnote{To make the description of MPPS more concise and complete, some details of its process given in \cite{Ravichandran:DNA:ITN2017} are modified under the precondition that its security performance is uninfluenced.}: \begin{itemize}[leftmargin=0.3cm] \item \textit{The secret key} includes six sets of initial values and control parameters $\{(Y_m(0), \mu_m)\}_{m=1}^6=\{K_m\}_{m=1}^6$.
+The sub-keys $K_1$, $K_4$, $K_5$ and $K_6$ are the initial values and control parameters of the Coupled Logistic-Sine (CLS) map

 where